coverclock/com-diag-hazer/README.md

 # Acknowledgements

-Special thanks to Mrs. Overclock for her assistance in road testing this software.
+Special thanks to Mrs. Overclock for her assistance in road testing (literally) this software.